schmeister/FitGo/README.md

 ## Step 1: Create some sample data with variability

-This randomized data will be used as input to our system to check that the fit and best RPM is indeed found.
-See graph above with plotted raw data.
+Using the same formula that we are going to fit the data to, I created a "Generate" function that adds some randomized variability to the data (XVariance & YVariance).
+This will help simulate the variations in the process and validate our fitting function, see previous graph with plotted raw data.

 <pre>
 // Raw data